Andy-yun-liang/Crimes_Vancouver/README.md

 ### Data Source and Legal Disclaimer
 The dataset used for this analysis is from the Vancouver Police Department GeoDash Open Data found at https://geodash.vpd.ca/opendata/.
 The analysis below is purely for my own interest and should not be used for any business related decisions.
 As the dataset states, "Users are cautioned not to rely on the information provided to make decisions about the specific safety level of a specific location or area".
-For more information regarding the legality of the dataset check the legal disclaimer text.
+For more information regarding the legality and types of crimes about the dataset check the legal disclaimer text and the VPD's crime incident description pdf.

 ### Visualizations
-To Answer the questions I had, I used a stackbarplot, heatmap, and a map.

 The most prevalent type of crime in the city of Vancouver is theft, so make sure you don't have valuables in your vehicles, and make sure to lock your vehicles and bikes.

 ![typevsneighbor](https://user-images.githubusercontent.com/73871814/149721803-f41afd09-5eae-41b8-8b86-2e1d43cf6b18.PNG)